memfault/interrupt/_drafts/memfault-matter.md

   }
 ```

-Once the device is connected to the Thread network the `AppTask::ChipEventHandler()` is called with `DeviceEventType::kDnssdPlatformInitialized` and `sIsNetworkProvisioned` and `sIsNetworkEnabled` are true, the device can send the memfault chunks to the multicast IPv6 address.
+Once the device is connected to the Thread network the `AppTask::ChipEventHandler()` is called with `DeviceEventType::kDnssdPlatformInitialized` and `sIsNetworkProvisioned` and `sIsNetworkEnabled` are true, the device can send the Memfault chunks to the multicast IPv6 address.

 ```c
   if (sIsNetworkProvisioned && sIsNetworkEnabled) {